slint-ui/slint/docs/langref.md

 # The `.60` language reference

 This page is work in progress as the language is not yet set in stones.
-`TODO` indicate things that are not yet implemented.
+`TODO` indicates things that are not yet implemented.

-## Comments

-C-style comments are supported:
- - line comments: `//` means everything to the end of the line is commented.
- - block comments: `/* .. */`  (TODO, make possible to nest them)

 ## `.60` files

-The basic idea is that the .60 files contains one or several components.
+The basic idea is that the `.60` files contains one or several components.
-These components consist of a bunch of elements that form a tree.
-Each declared component can be re-used as an element later.
-There are also a bunch of [builtin elements].
+These components contain a tree of elements.
+Each declared component can be given a name and re-used under that name as an an element later.

+By default, the SixtyFPS comes with some [builtin elements](#builtin-elements).

+Below is an example of components and elements:

 ```60